Framstag/libosmscout/webpage/content/documentation/stylesheet.md

 width        |GroundSize   |width of the line in meters ("real word dimension").
-Note that if the object itself has a "width" feature, this value will be replaced with the actual value! displayOffset|ScreenSize   |Offset of drawn line in relation to the actual path. offset       |FroundSize   |Offset of the drawn line in relation to the actual path. cap          |Cap          |Cap to be used in all cases. joinCap      |Cap          |Cap in case where lines join. endCap       |Cap          |Cap in the case where the lines ends without joining another line. priority     |Int          |Drawing priority in relation to other slots/pathes of the same object.
+Note that if the object itself has a "width" feature, this value will be replaced with the actual value! displayOffset|ScreenSize   |Offset of drawn line in relation to the actual path. offset       |FroundSize   |Offset of the drawn line in relation to the actual path. joinCap      |Cap          |Cap in case where lines join. endCap       |Cap          |Cap in the case where the lines ends without joining another line. priority     |Int          |Drawing priority in relation to other slots/pathes of the same object.
 Smaller values are drawn first.